redshifter/redshifter.github.io/t2siege/index.md

 - This map is mostly outdoors.

 ### Gauntlet (Dynamix map)
-- The standard Gauntlet with the backdoor intact.
+- The standard Gauntlet with a backdoor.

 ### Geronimo
 - A map where you drop into a base.
 It's kinda spammy and can be hard to break in.